icgc-argo/wfpm/README.md

   - break down big tasks into small tasks (each carried out by a small software tool)
   - one tool per container image
   - version and release independently every tool and its associated container image
+  - a released tool is immutable and can be imported into any workflow where it is needed
+  - a workflow can also be imported as sub-workflow to build a larger workflow
+  - similar to tools, workflows are versioned, immutable once released

 * **Findable** - easy to find by research community members
   - register components and workflows in public tool registries, such as Dockstore, BioContainers etc